 Once again the time of year has arrived when hunts and huntsmen contemplating change make their decisions known—one to the other.
 Foxhunting Life will feature at least some of these huntsmen’s personal transitions through the coming months.

 Guy Allman, popular huntsman for the Blue Ridge Hunt (VA) for the past three seasons, received an offer he couldn’t refuse.
 He’ll return to England—home for him and his wife, Fran—to carry the horn for the Bicester with Waddon Chase Foxhounds.
 Guy will succeed huntsman Patrick Martin, who is retiring after twenty-two seasons hunting the pack.

 The condition, fitness, and biddability of the Blue Ridge hounds testify to Allman’s work ethic.
 He spends a great deal of time training puppies early on, so by the time the season starts they are ready to enter, off the couples, all at once.
 On the first day of the season, every hound to be entered is out with the pack.
 And it’s a big pack, typically twenty-five to thirty couple, virtually every hound in kennels capable of walking on four legs.

 Also on the first day of hunting, every hound is fit not only for the chase but for the late-summer weather as well.
 Allman wants hounds as oblivious to the heat as he appears to be.
-There are to be no excuses.To read more, a subscription is needed: Click here to subscribe
+There are to be no excuses.To read more, a subscription is required.
+Log in or click here to subscribe.